-MEMBERSHIP: Dues cover lease, exclusive hunting rights, mineral supplements, and fall food plots.
-Renew by paying 50% non-refundable deposit by Feb 28; balance by Apr 1.
-If a member misses the deadline, his/her slot will be promptly filled by a candidate on the waiting list.
+MEMBERSHIP: Dues cover hunting rights, mineral supplements, lease insurance, and planting of cool season food plots.
+Member renews by paying 50% non-refundable deposit by Feb 28 and balance by Apr 30.
+If a member misses the deadline, the slot is promptly filled by someone else.

-GUESTS: Member may bring one guest.
-Game killed by the guest counts toward member’s quota.
+GUESTS: Member can bring one guest.
+Game killed by guest counts toward member’s quota.
 Use discretion.
-Guest under age 18 must sit with the member.
 Guest unskilled at field judging bucks must sit with the member.
 Member must accompany guest onto the property and ensure rules are followed.

 BUCK limit = 2/year.
 A shooter buck must a 4.5-year-old or older.
 If you choose to let a guest harvest one of your allotted bucks, then make certain the guest can field judge.
 If he/she cannot, then you must sit with them and be responsible for calling the shot.

-GOBBLER limit = 3/year.
+GOBBLER limit = 2/year.
 No jakes!
-Guest and you must sign-in for the same area in turkey season.
+Guest and member must sign-in for the same area in turkey season.

 HOGS: No limit.
 Know the law before you hunt.
 Some areas may be baited for hogs and designated as hog-only to avoid risk of deer baiting violations.
 The lease manager may also trap hogs as part of a nuisance animal control program.